10 Tips to Manage Strong Emotions

 When things heat up, always start by restoring a feeling of safety to help everyone calm down.
 Then, explore win/win solutions that meet everyone's needs, and make structural changes to avoid a repeat scenario.

-You're the role model for your child on how to regulate emotions.
+You're the role model for your child on how to regulate emotions and develop emotional intelligence.
 Your example is what teaches your child that emotions are just part of being human, and can be managed.
-Listen to them, but don't give them more power than they deserve.
+Listen to your emotions, but don't give them more power than they deserve.
 They're only feelings, after all.